alekdavis/PostmanUtilities/README.md

 * [**Folder level functions**](#folder-level-functions) for setting up tests
 * [**Primary test functions**](#primary-test-functions) for testing request results
-* [**Data validation function**s](#data-validation-functions) for checking data returned from requests
+* [**Data validation functions**](#data-validation-functions) for checking data returned from requests
 * [**Trace functions**](#trace-functions) for trace logging
 * [**General purpose functions**](#general-purpose-functions) for miscellaneour operations

 ## Folder level functions
 Before we get to the overview of the folder level functions, let's summarize how folder scripts work.
 Folder scripts can be defined for pre-requests and post-requests.
 For each request in the test collection being executed, Postman first runs pre-request scripts defined in all request parent folders starting from the top level folder.
 Then Postman runs request's pre-request script, executes the request, and runs all post-request scripts defined in the parent folder just as it did with folder pre-requests.
 Finally, it runs request tests.
 And it is worth repeating: this logic gets executed for every request in the test collection.
 You may not need to run any scripts for any or all folders, which is fine: you simple do not add any code to them; but when you do, you may need to run the code once per test collection execution or for every request in the collection.

 Use folder level functions to run test or pre-request code attached to test collection folders (but not request scripts).

 Folder level functions are grouped under the `utils.run` namespace and include:

 * [utils.run.once](#utilsrunonce):
 Invokes code in the specified custom inline function once per test collection run.
 * [utils.run.always](#utilsrunalways):